aliceriot/vpm/README.md

 Git, parallelism, and so on.
 Plus building a binary is a bit nicer than shipping a bundled piece of JavaScript :)

-Changed my mind again!
-I'm going to first prototype everything in pure JS and then maybe rewrite, probably in Haskell.

 ```
 vpm init
 ```